rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHost/ds-host_L3_TestProcedure.md

 - Increase Temperature prompt:

-    The test will request User to place the device in a heat chamber and press enter to take the first reading, then increase the temperature and press enter to get the next reading:
+    The test will request the User to place the device in a heat chamber and press enter to take the first reading, then increase the temperature and press enter to get the next reading:

   - Question: "Please begin to increase the temperature, and wait around one to two minutes before pressing enter to continue:"
-  - Press **Enter** once the device is in a location to increase the temperature and suitable time has passed the change in temperature can be recorded..
+  - Press **Enter** once the device is in a location to increase the temperature and suitable time has passed the change in temperature can be recorded.

 - Test Conclusion: